nag-it/techbrunch-serverless/README.md

 -DarchetypeArtifactId="azure-functions-archetype"
 ```

-In both cases, please adjust *<functionAppName>serverless-azure-XYZ</functionAppName>* with your user id.
+In both cases, please adjust the following in the pom.xml with your user id:
+*<functionAppName>serverless-azure-XYZ</functionAppName>*
+*<resourceGroupName>nag-rg-techbrunch-serverless-XYZ</resourceGroupName>*
+*<appServicePlanName>techbrunch-serverless-asp-XYZ</appServicePlanName>*

 ### Run locally

-Build and run the project locally:
+Build and run the project locally from the command line:
 ```
 mvn clean package
 mvn azure-functions:run